 Jennifer Swain is one of the driving forces of youthSpark.
 She oversees the organization and leads strategic development, administration, and services implementation at youthSpark.
 For almost 13 years, she has served in several executive capacities, including youthSpark’s Deputy Director, where she led the design and vision of the agency's early intervention model and the Youth Services Center.

-She offers training and technical assistance to various groups to address proactive responses youth sexual exploitation, including presentations to local and national conferences on best practices and advocacy initiatives.
+She offers training and technical assistance to various groups to address proactive responses to youth sexual exploitation, including presentations to local and national conferences on best practices and advocacy initiatives.

 Jennifer is a founding member of the Georgia Statewide Trafficking Task Force—formerly serving as the Chair for the Keeping At-Risk Youth Safe work group.
 She routinely provides expert witness testimony in trafficking cases.
 In 2018, she was named the City of Atlanta's first "Amazing Atlantan" under Mayor Keisha Lance Bottoms highlighting nonprofit leaders in Atlanta working to make a difference in the community.